Lex98/py_win_keyboard_layout/README.md

 py_win_keyboard_layout
 ========

-Interaction with keyboard layout on windows
+Interaction with keyboard layout on windows.
 Tested only on windows 7 x64 with pywin32 build 220

 ## Dependency